ozum/pg-generator/README.md

 <a name="GeneratorUtil+getAttribute"></a>
 ### generatorUtil.getAttribute(name) ⇒ <code>Object</code>
-Searches and returns relation with the given attribute.
+Searches and returns attribute with the given alias.
 Alias is defined in sequelize options with parameter 'as'

 **Kind**: instance method of <code>[GeneratorUtil](#GeneratorUtil)</code>